-An Easy Fluffy Homemade Pancakes Recipe
+Easy Homemade Pancakes

-How to Make Homemade Pancakes
+How to Make Homemade Pancakes from Scratch

 So now that I’ve told you these are easy, fluffy and delicious, let’s talk about how to make them.

-Start by combining the dry ingredients and the wet ingredients separately, then add them to the same bowl and gently fold them together.
+- Add wet ingredients to the dry ingredients.
+Gently fold them together.
 You don’t want to do this too brusquely or overdo it.
 It can over develop the gluten in flour and end up giving you dense, tough pancakes.
 You’ll end up with some lumps in your batter and that’s ok.

-Let it rest while you heat your griddle or pan and they’ll break up a bit.
-Give the batter another little stir before using it and you’ll notice the biggest offending lumps will break up.
+- Heat the griddle.
+Let the batter rest while you heat your griddle or pan.
+Give the batter another little stir before using it and you’ll notice any remaining lumps will break up a bit.

-From there, cook your pancakes.
+- Flip.
 You’ll know they are ready to be flipped when they’ve got bubbles coming through the top and the edges are set.
 I usually cook them until they are just about done, so after I flip them, they just need a little more time to finish cooking the other side so that it’s golden.

+- Dig in!
 Finally, serve your pancakes warm with your favorite maple syrup!

 If you wanted to make these pancakes even easier to make, you could combine the dry ingredients ahead of time and have it in your pantry as a pancake mix.
 You’ll want to put it in an airtight container.
 It should keep well, as long as the flour and baking powder you use is fresh.

-Can I Freeze and Reheat Pancakes?
+Can I Freeze These?